 As for the screen itself, we expect an LCD panel as opposed to an OLED one, which would allow Apple to keep the price down.
 All four iPhone 12 models are reportedly getting OLED screens, so an LCD iPhone SE Plus would make sense.

 The most interesting rumor is that the iPhone SE Plus could have no ports at all.
 Apple is said to be working on a an iPhone that is portless, and Front Page Tech's Jon Prosser says that it many not be a flagship device.
 That leaves the door open for the iPhone SE Plus.
+However, we also hear that the iPhone 13 could be a portless phone, or at least one model of it.

 A portless iPhone would allow Apple to ditch the Lightning port and experiment with new features, such as a dock connector — without taking too big a risk with something like the iPhone 13.
 But for now it's hard to say whether Apple would make this bold of a move with the iPhone SE Plus.